HSRA Notification 391-3-19-.04 Frequently Asked Questions

 Atlanta, GA 30334

-The release notification can be downloaded as anor a fillable form.
-Guidelines for electronic submittal can be found here .
+The release notification can be downloaded as an Adobe PDF or a fillable Microsoft Word form .
+Guidelines for electronic submittal can be found here Document Submittal Form.

 Who needs to notify?